 - Optional Garnishes: chopped flatleaf parsley and parmesan or try Gremolata or Arugula Pesto

-At the same time, chop the carrots and celery.
+While the mushrooms are cooking, chop the carrots and celery.
 When the onions and mushrooms soften add the rice and saute for one minute.
-At this point, you could deglaze with white wine, scraping up any browned bits, (or skip it), and cook this off for 1-2 minutes.
+At this point, you could deglaze with white wine, scraping up any browned bits if the pan seems dry, (or skip it), and then cook this off for 1-2 minutes.

 Set Instant Pot to High for 24 minutes.
 Naturally release, for 10 minutes, then manually release.